wp-plugins/wpbp-video-chat/readme.txt

 = 1.3.2 =
 * It will now grab the correct username, This will also display a profile in your name on TinyChat.

+= 1.3.6 =
+* When you now click the share button within chat it'll display your correct link, just copy it then paste on your social networks.

 == Social Sites ==